-Impact of Downtown Stafford
+Impact of Destination Stafford

 The area will integrate smart community solutions focused on public safety, data security and training, economic development and tourism, and the expansion of 5G technologies.
-The plan calls for “multi-layered public realm”, a variety of “housing choices,” the desire for “connectivity” to other surrounding areas for Downtown, and “walkability.”
+The plan calls for “multi-layered public realm”, a variety of “housing choices,” the desire for “connectivity” to other surrounding areas for Stafford, and “walkability.”

 Advisors and experts agree that the gap and “place” must be designed and include a walkable, vibrant, authentic downtown, and a mix of housing and the inclusion of experiential retail amenities such as shopping, entertainment & dining.